Korean Media Team Visit Yields High-profile Coverage

 Luxury ran an eight-page spread in its October issue.
 It featured the journey of a steak through the entire beef production chain to high-end restaurants in San Francisco and Chicago.
-The article included interviews with Chef Farr and Chef Aidells and showcased U.S. beef recipes.
+The article included interviews with Chef Farr and Chef Aidells and showcased U.S. pork and beef recipes.

 Maison featured articles in its September and October editions.
 The September issue featured steak, barbecue and hamburger restaurants in Chicago, Boise and San Francisco and included an in-depth look at the Snake River Farms beef brand.
-The October article focused on the cooking demonstration conducted by Chef Aidells as well as his featured beef recipes.
+The October article focused on the cooking demonstration conducted by Chef Aidells as well as his featured pork and beef recipes.
 Both articles profiled Agri-Beef and discussed its sustainable production system.

 The Traveller featured a 10-page spread in its September issue.
 The article covered the history of meat production in Chicago, an introduction to the U.S. livestock industry and its high-quality meat production as well as highlights from the cooking class in San Francisco.

 “USMEF is thrilled with the in-depth, positive coverage this visit generated in the Korean media,” said Jihae Yang, USMEF-Korea director.
 “These articles were featured in influential, highly circulated publications and successfully delivered our messages about the importance of animal welfare in the U.S., the environmentally friendly production system and the quality and flavor of U.S. meat.
 We were also very happy to connect with these influential food writers and further build our relationships with them.”